 "I was seventeen," Ethan countered.
 "God, 'manda, what did you think I'd fight our parents for custody?"

 From inside the house, right on the other side of the heavy wooden door with its pretty green wreath, I could just make out the low croon of Silent Night; when had Feliz Navidad ended?
-I ran numb fingers through my hair, dislodging the ice that'd caked on.
+I shoved cold-numbed fingers through my hair, dislodging the ice that'd caked on.

 "So what do you want?"